anmaja/Getting-and-Cleaning-Data/README.md

 * Unzip the data in your working directory, creating the folder 'UCI HAR Dataset' in you working directory.
 * Copy the R script in this repo to your working directory
 * In R, run the script by typing: source("run_analysis.R")

+Note: this script requires the R package 'reshape2'.
+If you do not have this package, please download and install this package before running the script.

 ## What does this script do?